texfaq/texfaq.github.io/FAQ-ragright.md

 ---

-The trick with typesetting ragged right is to be sure you've told the TeX engine ''make this paragraph ragged, but never _too_ ragged''.
-The LaTeX `\raggedright` command (and the corresponding `flushleft` environment) has a tendency to miss the ''never'' part, and will often create ridiculously short lines, for some minor benefit later in the paragraph.
+The trick with typesetting ragged right is to be sure you've told the TeX engine "make this paragraph ragged, but never _too_ ragged".
+The LaTeX `\raggedright` command (and the corresponding `flushleft` environment) has a tendency to miss the "never" part, and will often create ridiculously short lines, for some minor benefit later in the paragraph.
 The Plain TeX version of the command doesn't suffer this failing, but is rather conservative: it is loath to create too large a gap at the